S*P*Y*S

-S*P*Y*S is a 1974 American spy comedy film directed by Irvin Kershner and starring Elliott Gould, Donald Sutherland and Zouzou.
-The film was screened at the 1974 Cannes Film Festival, but it was not entered into the main competition.
+S*P*Y*S is a 1974 American spy comedy film directed by Irvin Kershner, and starring Elliott Gould, Donald Sutherland and Zouzou.
+It was screened at the 1974 Cannes Film Festival, but it was not entered into the main competition.

+The film is set in Paris.
+It depicts a deal between high-ranking operatives of the KGB and CIA.
+Two American agents are going to be killed, in answer to the recent deaths of two Russian agents.
+The two intended victims find out about the deal and flee.
+They seek refuge with French anarchists.

 Plot

-Following an accident where two KGB agents are mistakenly killed during a failed attempt to help a Russian athlete's defection to the West, the head of CIA in Paris stipulates an agreement with his Russian counterpart to have two American agents killed in order to avoid retaliation.
+Following an accident where two KGB agents are mistakenly killed during a failed attempt to help a Russian athlete's defection to the West, the head of the CIA in Paris stipulates an agreement with his Russian counterpart to have two American agents killed in order to avoid retaliation.

 The choice falls on Bruland, an uptight agent passionate about his job and on the promotion ladder, and Griff, a somehow cynical and disillusioned courier.
 When the two men discover the plot, they form an uneasy alliance to try to escape, eventually getting involved with a French anarchist group and an independent French agent.